LucaGGE/Azoth-Blackguard/README.md

 ## OOP by aggregation

+ROGUE24 is built with OOP by aggregation in mind.\
-This was not my original idea by any means, and all I did by myself was taking the abstract idea and give it a practical application.
+OOPBA not my original idea by any means, and all I did by myself was taking the abstract idea and give it a practical application.
 I recommend you check last section, "Acknowledgments", and check out Cowboy Programming's article "Evolve your hierarchy" where I originally took the idea.
 I also consulted other material scattered on the web but I honestly had a hard time finding anything that gave practical examples.
 Despite that, I must say I am quite satisfied with the results.\
-You probably have already heard of OOP by aggregation (sometimes slightly different terms are used) or you may even be more familiar with it than I am.
+You probably have already heard of OOPBA (sometimes slightly different terms are used) or you may even be more familiar with it than I am.
 It's an extremely interesting topic and I hope to illustrate here my understanding of the subject.

 Basically, the strongest arguments in favour of this approach are two:
 1. On one side, when you use inheritance to create your classes, you're not only being extremely abstract and philosophical (is this a _tool_ or a _weapon_?
 Should it be _both_?) but you're creating big, bloated classes full of useless data and functions (just think about a platypus class, inheriting from mammals class, birds class etc and only needing a small part of each).\